Anglo-Celtic Australians: Demographics

 Anglo-Celtic is not an official ancestry category in the Australian census.
 Census respondents may nominate up to two ancestries.
-The number of ancestry responses from the following groups as a proportion of the total Australian population amounted to 51.7% at the 2021 census: English Australian, Irish Australian, Scottish Australian, Welsh Australian, British Australian (so described), Manx Australian, Channel Islander Australian.
+The number of ancestry responses from the following groups as a proportion of the total Australian population amounted to 51.7% at the 2021 census: English Australian, Irish Australian, Scottish Australian, Cornish Australians, Welsh Australian, British Australian (so described), Manx Australian, Channel Islander Australian.
 The precise number of Anglo-Celtic Australians is unknown due to the way in which ancestry data is collected in Australia.
 For instance, many census recipients nominated two Anglo-Celtic ancestries due to the long history of these ancestries in Australia, tending towards an overcount.
 Conversely, the Australian Bureau of Statistics has stated that most people nominating "Australian" ancestry have at least partial Anglo-Celtic European ancestry despite "Australian" ancestry being classified as part of the Oceanian ancestry group, tending towards an undercount.

 At the 2021 census, the most commonly nominated Anglo-Celtic ancestries were:

 The United Kingdom remains a significant source of immigrants to Australia.
 In 2005–06, 22,143 persons born in the United Kingdom settled in Australia, representing 21.4% of all migrants.
 At the 2006 Census (excluding overseas visitors) 1,038,165 persons identified themselves as having been born in the United Kingdom (5.2% of the Australian population), while 50,251 identified themselves as Irish born.

+Melbourne and Sydney have the lowest rates of Anglo-Celtic Australians, particularly in certain regions of each city (such as Western Sydney).
 Tasmania could have the nation's highest proportion of citizens of Anglo-Celtic origin, possibly as high as 85 percent.
 On the evidence of statistics of ethnic derivation Tasmania could also be considered more British than New Zealand (where the Anglo-Celtic majority has fallen below 75 percent).

 Historical demographics

-Ancestry was first included as a question in the 1986 Census.
+English, Scottish, Welsh and Irish population

+The following table shows those born in Great Britain and Ireland for every Australian census as a proportion of the total foreign-born population.

+Notes: From 1954 onwards people from "Northern Ireland" and "Ulster" were recorded separately from the people of "Ireland".
+The 1966 census (is Republic of Ireland & Ireland (undefined).

+Ancestry

+The following table shows various Anglo-Celtic ancestries since 1986, the first census to include as a question on ancestry.
 The aim of the question was to measure the ethnic composition of the population as a whole.
 Very little use was made of the ancestry data from the 1986 Census.
 As a consequence, ancestry was not included in either the 1991 or 1996 Censuses.
 Between 1987 and 1999, the Anglo-Celtic component of Australia's population declined from 75 per cent to 70 per cent.
 In 1999, the Anglo-Celtic share of the Australian population was calculated as 69.9%.

-The following table shows various Anglo-Celtic ancestries at various points in history.

-The following table shows the British and Irish-born population as a proportion of the total population at various points in history.

-Notes: From 1954 onwards people from "Northern Ireland" and "Ulster" were recorded separately from the people of "Ireland".
-The 1966 census (is Republic of Ireland & Ireland (undefined).